 Many sources for Identity Theft are out of your control.
 Even if you carefully choose the companies with which you do business, because of the increased reliance on technology, even reputable companies are experiencing privacy breaches.
 But you can control some potential sources of ID theft and reduce your chances of becoming a victim.
 Here are some ways:

 If you get phone calls or emails asking for any type of personal information, politely decline.
-Instead, look up the company or charitable organization's telephone number or website and contact them directly to make sure the inquiry is legitimate.
+Instead, look up the company or charitable organisation's telephone number or website and contact them directly to make sure the inquiry is legitimate.

 Divorce can be a contentious time, so take precautions by quickly separating accounts, closing lines of credit, changing passwords and closely monitoring your credit score for any unexpected changes.